 Where a teacher is dismissed (or would have been dismissed had he/she not resigned) for misconduct, separate consideration will be given as to whether a referral to the Teaching Regulation Agency (TRA) should be made, as per the flow chart that appears in the guidance published by the TRA.
 For information, the reasons for the TRA to consider whether a prohibition order might be appropriate are: 'unacceptable professional conduct', 'conduct that may bring the profession into disrepute' or a 'conviction, at any time, for a relevant offence'.
-The College will follow the advice set out in the National College for Teaching and Leadership's guidance, "Teacher misconduct - the prohibition order may be appropriate and whether an early referral is advisable in order to consider an interim prohibition order.
+The College will follow the advice set out in the National College for Teaching and Leadership's guidance, "Teacher misconduct - the prohibition of teachers" (as updated or amended from time to time) to make a judgment about whether a prohibition order may be appropriate and whether an early referral is advisable in order to consider an interim prohibition order.
 If in doubt, a referral will be made.